Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 2. Enter a name for the app registration in the *Name* field.
 For the sake of clarity, it is recommended to use the client app name.

 3. Enter a valid client ID in the *Application (client) ID* field.
-You can freely define your client ID, although it is recommended to use a UUID generator tool, such as [UUID Generator](https://www.uuidgenerator.net/version4 "[https://www.uuidgenerator.net/version4]"), to generate a UUID (universally unique identifier).
+You can freely define your client ID, but it is recommended to use a UUID generator tool, such as [UUID Generator](https://www.uuidgenerator.net/version4 "[https://www.uuidgenerator.net/version4]"), to generate a UUID (universally unique identifier).

-    The client ID for the Core1 must comply with the following requirements:
+    The client ID for the *Actindo Core1 Platform* must comply with the following requirements:
     - between 4 and a 31 characters long
     - allowed characters include upper and lower cases letters, numbers, and underscore
     - beginning with a letter

 [comment]: <> (Wahrscheinlich auch mit einer Zahl am Anfang möglich laut Oli.
 Evtl. von Devs oder ImSpecs testen/bestätigen lassen und dementsprechend anpassen!
 UI muss verbessert werden, da Toggle darunter auch nicht funktioniert.)

-4. If available in your version, leave the toggle *Only authentication scopes open ID profile email.
-You will not be able to call any methods besides getting profile data" disabled.
+4. If available in your version, leave the *Only authentication scopes open ID profile email.
+You will not be able to call any methods besides getting profile data* toggle disabled.

 5. Enter an appropriate redirect URI in the *Redirect URI* field.
 For exemplary purposes, we are using https://oauthdebugger.com/debug.
 See the following screenshot for reference.